tstephie/UMICH-CDS-SR-scRNA-seq-Workshop-2022/README.md

 ## How to Download Workshop Material

-### Dataset (Counts Matrices and Seurat Objects)
+### Datasets
-The example datasets used in this workshop are found in the Google Drive link here:
+The example datasets and recordings used in this workshop are found in the Google Drive link here:
 https://drive.google.com/drive/folders/1T2YJcnFyNdmY8ohfN4hAu4JVgQFyZ-v2?usp=sharing

 ### Lecture Slides and Coding Scripts